1j01/98/programs/sound-recorder/README.md

 ### TODO

+* Keep track of file savedness and warn about losing changes

+* Integrate with the virtual filesystem

-* Insert File &
-  Mix with File
+* Insert File & Mix with File

 * Clipboard stuff